seree-fam/akoben/README.md

 ## **Posts**
 The system has several key features designed to make it easy for users to create and view posts within communities:
 - Users can create a post in a specific community with an optional image
-- Users can view all posts from a community
+- Users can view all posts from a community that they been invited to.
 - Users can open post to interact with them
 - Users can view posts from subscribed communities
 - Users can delete a post they have created